castlegateit/cgit-wp-superdraft/README.md

-# Castlegate IT WP Post Drafts
+# Castlegate IT WP Super Draft

 Basic revision control for WordPress posts, pages, and custom post types, allowing users to create unpublished draft versions of published posts.
 When editing a post, users will be provided with a "create draft version" button, which creates a duplicate version of the post with draft status.